 I am curious about some things.

 Prostitutes.
-I see in websites that you can fuck an elite whore for like 20 euros an hour in small cities.
+I see in websites that you can frick an elite prostitute for like 20 euros an hour in small cities.
 I am just curious about the legality of prostitution, can I go to jail for ordering an escort ?

-I am also curious about villages and small 100k towns..how easy would it be to find a slavic village girl fuck her to death and impregnate her pussy.
+I am also curious about villages and small 100k towns..how easy would it be to find a slavic village girl frick her to death and impregnate her pussy.

 >20 euros an hour in small cities.